 For more information about Therapeutic Apheresis Services please refer to our service portfolio.

 TAS services are delivered across England and North Wales from eight therapeutic apheresis units.
-To make a patient referral or discuss services please contact your local TAS consultant or lead nurse.
+To make a patient referral or discuss services please contact your local TAS unit.